AntL4b/anthill-framework/README.md

 ## Controllers & Handlers

-Controllers permit grouping handlers according to whatever they have in common and define a scope in which some common configuration is applied.
+Controllers are groups of handlers.
+They define a scope in which some common configuration is applied.
-When added to the Anthill app controller list with `configure()` (see [Anthill](#anthill)), all the handlers attached to it become exposeable by `exposeHandlers()` method.
+Registering a controller to Anthill with `configure()` (see [Anthill](#anthill)), makes its handlers exposeable by the Anthill `exposeHandlers()` method.

-Handlers are methods that can be either an instance method or a static method.
+Handlers are methods that can be either instance methods or a static methods.
 They are the main entry points for the code implementation

 To create controllers and handlers, Anthill Framework uses classes and decorators.
-Two types of controllers and handlers are available: `@RestController` / `@LambdaController` going in pair with `@RestHandler` / `@LambdaHandler`
+Two types of controllers and handlers are available: `@RestController` and `@LambdaController` going in pair with `@RestHandler` and `@LambdaHandler`

 > [!WARNING]
 > All handlers within the app MUST have different names.
-> By default, the handler registration system will use the handler method name but there's a chance this name won't be unique.
+> By default, the handler registration system will use the handler method name but there's a possibility this name won't be unique.
 > Ex: MyController1.list() and MyController2.list() won't work.
 > If two handlers located in two controllers have the same name, you will have to declare an alternative name for at least one handler.
-> The `name` property of the configuration object of `@RestHandler` / `@LambdaHandler` decorators if here for that
+> The `name` property of the configuration object of `@RestHandler` and `@LambdaHandler` decorators is made for that purpose.

 ### REST